Multiple sclerosis affects people with reduced energy due to:

-Analysis of the etiology and disease’ pathogenesis in terms of healthy energy distribution allow you to formulate a strategic vision of the situation.
-Mechanisms for the development of MS - the destruction by the body of neurodynamic bonds through demyelination.
+Analysis of the disease etiology and pathogenesis in terms of healthy energy distribution allow you to formulate a strategic vision of the situation.
+The mechanisms for the MS development - the destruction of the body neurodynamic connections through demyelination.
 It happens in condition of a total energy shortage, when the main task is to provide energy to vital systems and the body compensatory disconnects from participation in energy distribution is all energy-consuming and “secondary”.

 In case of multiple sclerosis, the body perceives large energy-intensive skeletal muscles of the lower extremities, pelvic girdle, shoulder girdle and upper limbs.